 It’s Sunday, time for a little treat??
 So how about these Vanilla Bean Cupcakes?
 Moist, vanilla flavoured sponge, topped with the lightest, most dreamy vanilla buttercream and a pearl, because you are special.

 Look how pretty these cupcakes are.
 So beautiful, that I almost called them antique Vanilla Bean Cupcakes, although I thought better of it.
-I’m pretty sure everyone would have imagined them as hard, mouldy, relics of the past – yep not conjuring up the image I’d like!!!
+Since I’m pretty sure everyone would have imagined them as hard, mouldy, relics of the past – yep not conjuring up the image I’d like!!!

-How stunning are these cupcake cases.
+Especially stunning are these cupcake cases.
 A wonderful Christmas present from a much loved friend.

 Am I alone in my cookbook

 obsession collection?
 Thought not!!!

 These Vanilla Bean Cupcakes were the final bake for a review I have been carrying out.
 So after much discussion with my daughter, regarding flavour combinations, we decided to settle on a classic vanilla sponge, with the addition of vanilla bean paste instead of extract.
 Yet I kept to vanilla extract for the best buttercream icing ever!